 Last morning in Awash National Park and transfer to Awassa, where we will have some birding in the afternoon enjoying our hotel grounds and the lake around.

-Here we would have Red-throated Wryneck, Grosbeak Weaver, Woodland Kingfisher, Silbery-cheeked Hornbill, African Pygmy Goose, White-browed Robin-chat and African Jacana among many more.
+Here we shall connect with interesting species including Red-throated Wryneck, Grosbeak Weaver, Woodland Kingfisher, Silbery-cheeked Hornbill, African Pygmy Goose, White-browed Robin-chat and African Jacana among many more.

 |Day 8.
 Wondo Genet.

 We will spend the morning in Wondo Genet, formerly a wonderful autoctonous forest that had been deforested in the last years.
-The place is still hosting endemics Black-winged Lovebird, Abyssinian Slaty Flycatcher, Abyssian Oriole as well as Banded Barbet, Half-collared Kingfisher, Narina Trogon, White-cheeked Turaco or Greater Honeyguide among many other!
+The place is still hosting endemics including Black-winged Lovebird, Abyssinian Slaty Flycatcher, Abyssian Oriole as well as Banded Barbet, Half-collared Kingfisher, Narina Trogon, White-cheeked Turaco or Greater Honeyguide among other goodies!

 Afternoon birding by the Awassa Lake.